The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: From Eulerian to Lagrangian

 Combining \eqref{eq:aux_varphi_n_split}, \eqref{eq:aux_varphi_n_split_1}, and \eqref{eq:aux_varphi_n_split_2}, we have for all sufficiently large $n$

 This is a contradiction if $n $ is chosen large enough due to the uniform spatial continuity of $v$.

 \end{proof}

-\begin{remark} The $C^1$ assumption on the domain $\Om_t$ can be relaxed to Lipschitz, which appears to be necessary.
+\begin{remark} The $C^1$ assumption on the domain $\Om_t$ can be relaxed to Lipschitz, which appears to be necessary for the only if part.
 For example, if we consider a closing cusp on the boundary $\p \Om_t$ as in Figure \ref{fig:inward_cusp}, informal calculations suggest that the point on the tip of the cusp does not need to flow with the velocity field. \end{remark}

 If $\Om_t$ is a $W^{2,p}$ $\alpha$-patch, to show $ \Om$ flows with the velocity that it generates, by Lemma \ref{lemma:Eulerian_to_geoflow} we just need to show the velocity $ v $ computed according to \eqref{eq:aSQG_BS} is uniformly continuous on $\RR^2 $.
 This is well-known and we refer to \cite{MR3666567} for its proof.